-- Prevent or reduce intake of common causes of acne; pasteurized dairy products, fried and deep fried foods, hydrogenated oils, sugar, salty snacks, preservatives like sulfates, and highly processed foods that contain gluten.
+- Prevent or reduce intake of common causes of acne; pasteurized dairy products, fried and deep-fried foods, hydrogenated oils, sugar, salty snacks, preservatives like sulfates, and highly processed foods that contain gluten.

 - Eat mainly whole, unprocessed foods, with vegetables making up at least 50% of the overall volume of your diet plan.
-Details of your ideal diet rely on some factors, including ethnic background, your physical stature, health history, and current health status.
+Details of your ideal diet rely on some factors, including ethnic background, physical stature, health history, and current health status.

 - Ensure regular consumption of healthy foods that contain vitamin A as it does inhibit acne breakout.

 - It’s during deep, restful sleep that your body can efficiently fix damaged skin.
-So an adequate sleep is one of the precautions to prevent acne.
+So adequate sleep is one of the precautions to prevent acne.

 - Don’t rub against your acne with loofahs or abrasive towels.
 The congenital infection can be caused by aggressively rubbing your acne to spread, which can lead to spots that are new.
 Occasionally, harsh rubbing can create aggravation that is enough to cause an illness that leads to acne.
-As opposed to rubbing your face dry after washing, make it a custom to pat dry as well as air dry.
+As opposed to rubbing your face dry after washing, making it a custom to pat dry as well as air dry.